Stone Poneys: Emergence of a star

-During work on the band's third album, in early 1968, Kenny Edwards departed for India.
-After "Different Drum" hit the charts, Bob Kimmel and Linda Ronstadt rounded up some more musicians, and the reformed Stone Poneys began touring with the Doors.
+During work on the band's third album, in early 1968, Edwards departed for India.
+After "Different Drum" hit the charts, Kimmel and Ronstadt rounded up some more musicians, and the reformed Stone Poneys began touring with The Doors.
 Doors frontman Jim Morrison didn't endear himself to Ronstadt; she recalled: "We thought they were a good band, but we didn't like the singer".
-After this tour, Kimmel also left the band.
+After the tour, Kimmel left the band.

-Linda Ronstadt gamely moved forward and, effectively a solo artist already, started taking control of her career.
+Ronstadt gamely moved forward and, effectively a solo artist already, started taking control of her career.
 She gathered more sophisticated material for the new album, including three songs by Tim Buckley that would become standout cuts on that album.
-"Tim used to live in a house that I lived in too, and we both used to move in and out ... that is, we stayed there alternately.
-It was the house he wrote about in 'Morning Glory,' which I call 'The Hobo'.
+"Tim used to live in a house that I lived in too and we both used to move in and out... we stayed there alternately.
+It was the house he wrote about in 'Morning Glory', which I call 'The Hobo'.
 That was the 'fleeting house.'"
-Buckley was among those in the group photograph that appeared on the back cover of the third album.
+Buckley was among those in the group photograph who appeared on the back cover of the third album.

 Although their final album still appears to be in the name of the band, the album name, Linda Ronstadt, Stone Poneys and Friends, Vol. III was purposefully vague, without a specific artist's name.
 Even the two singles from the album were released under different names, though Linda Ronstadt now had the burden of the Capitol recording contract: "See, The [Stone] Poneys were taken off the books after the second album.
 Since it was a hit, they made royalties off it.
 But I didn't.
 I paid all by myself for the third album, which was expensive, and it put me severely in the red by the time I started recording my first solo album."